 Island Marble Facts

 - Most notably, the magnificent Island Marble remains an extremely rare species of Lepidoptera.
-It also bears the scientific name of the Euchloe ausonides insulanus.
+It further bears the scientific name of the Euchloe ausonides insulanus.
 It also happens to only inhabit an extremely limited portion of the world.

 - Entomologists previously believed this little butterfly to be extinct in the wild, since 1908.
 Quite fortunately, however, that changed as the result of a survey undertaken in 1998, when researchers discovered several living individuals.

-- However, despite all these factors, the gorgeous insect does not yet appear on the IUCN Red List of Threatened Species.
+- Yet, despite all these factors, the gorgeous insect does not yet appear on the IUCN Red List of Threatened Species.
 But the invertebrate has, quite understandably, been recommended for inclusion on that list.